Exercise Solutions

 print apparent sizes, rather than disk usage; although the apparent size is usually smaller, it may be larger due to holes in ('sparse') files, internal fragmentation, indirect blocks, and the like

 9) When will you use the df command instead of du?
-Which df command option will help you to report only specific fields of interest?
+Which df command option will help you to report only the specific fields of interest?

 df gives space usage for the entire file system whereas du is useful to get space estimate for specific files and directories.